 An Apple Watch Ultra 4 will likely be released alongside the new model.
 An update to the Apple Watch SE in 2026 is rather unlikely – the SE 3 was only released in September 2025.

 No major price change is expected.
 The Series 11 starts at €449 (GPS) in Germany.
-If Apple were to include Touch ID or new sensors, a slight price increase of €20–50 would be conceivable.
+Should Apple actually include the new sensor array, a slight price increase of €20–50 would be conceivable – however, without the Touch ID sensor, one of the previously mentioned reasons for a price increase no longer applies.

 Apple Watch Series 12: Who should wait?

-However, those still using a Series 8 or older will get several generations of improvements with the Series 12: larger display, thinner casing, 5G, high blood pressure warnings, sleep apnea detection and the new S12 chip.
+However, those still using a Series 8 or older will get several generations of improvements with the Series 12: larger display, thinner casing, 5G, high blood pressure warnings, sleep apnea detection and the new S-chip.

 - iPhone 18 Pro: All the rumors at a glance